Extremal sequences for a weighted zero-sum constant

-Then, $S$ has an $A$-weighted zero-sum subsequence of consecutive terms if $q$ divides $n_1$ (resp. $n_2$) and we get a subsequence, say $T$, of consecutive terms of $S$ of length at least $(\ell+1)/3$ (resp. $(\ell+1)/2$) such that each term of $T$ is divisible by $q$. \end{lem}

-The proof of the next corollary is very similar to the proofs of Corollaries \ref{unit4} and \ref{g}.
+The proof of the next corollary is very similar to the proofs of Corollary \ref{unit4} and Corollary \ref{g}.

-\begin{cor} Let $A=U(n)^3$, where $n$ is squarefree and is not divisible by 2, 7 and 13.
-Suppose $S$ is an $A$-extremal sequence in $\Z_n$.
-Then, for any prime divisor $q$ of $n_1$ (resp. of $n_2$), we have that $q$ is coprime to at least two terms (resp. at least one term) of $S$. \end{cor}
+\begin{corollary} Let $A=U(n)^3$ where $n$ is squarefree and is not divisible by 2, 7 or 13 and let $S$ be an $A$-extremal sequence in $\Z_n$.
+Then for any prime divisor $q$ of $n_1$ (resp. of $n_2$) we have that $q$ is coprime to at least two terms (resp. at least one term) of $S$. \end{corollary}

-\begin{thm} Let $A=U(n)^3$, where $n$ is squarefree and is not divisible by 2, 7 and 13.
-Suppose $S:(x_1,\ldots,x_\ell)$ is an $A$-extremal sequence in $\Z_n$.
+\begin{theorem} Let $A=U(n)^3$ where $n$ is squarefree and is not divisible by 2, 7 or 13 and let $S=(x_1,\ldots,x_\ell)$ be an $A$-extremal sequence in $\Z_n$.
 Then $S$ can be of one of the following two types.